asherzaczepinski/sheetscan8/README.md

 # Super fast OMR (optical music recognition) without AI!

 ## Overview
 This project provides a Python-based Optical Music Recognition system without the use of AI algorithms.
 It processes images of musical scores to detect and analyze printed music.
-The system extracts notes and other musical symbols directly from images and can process both individual images and PDFs containing musical scores.
+The system extracts notes (and other musical symbols eventually) directly from images in PDFs containing musical scores.

 ## Features
 - Extract notes, rests, and other musical symbols from images.